ptgisgreat/debianlf2000/README.md

 Only lf2000 is supported (Option 3)
 I can't test it on other devices becuase i don't have any device other than leappad2.

+## Note
+If sshflash files doesn't work, download Leapdroid files and replace rootfs.tar.gz in leapdroid to the one in here